 More return air vents would do better.
 So, in the next section, we’ll tell you why you should put at least one air vent in every room.

-Why Do You Need This Many Vents
+Why You Need Air Vents In A Room

 Here are 4 major reasons why you should have at least one return air vent in every room.
 We hope these will help you get a clearer perception.